 Estelle Director Sholkoff (1911-2000)

 With the success of Nathan’s clothing business, the family moved several times.
 Estelle graduated from Shattuck School and Lincoln High School in 1927.
 She attended Reed College for two years, transferring to the University of Washington where she earned a teaching degree in 1931.
-In 1933 she married Henry Sholkoff who owned a clothing store and she worked with him in that store and later in a dry goods store that they owned in southeast Portland.
+In 1933 she married Henry Sholkoff; he purchased the Portland Outdoor Store shortly after they were married.
 The couple had two children: Stephen (b.
 1938) and Karen Sue DuBrow (b.
 1943).

 Estelle held offices in local, regional and national Hadassah, becoming one of their touring National Leadership Trainers.
 From 1950 to 1965 she was a principal and teacher at the Beth Israel Sunday School, and from 1973 to 1976 a member at large for the National Board of Temple Sisterhoods.
 She was also on the board of the Jewish Community Center.